gxf1212/notes/techniques/Linux-fundamental.md

    adduser -m username -d /home/user -s bash
    ```

-8. `/etc/bash.bashrc`: system-wide bashrc file for bash shells.
+8. `/etc/bash.bashrc` or `/etc/bashrc`: system-wide bashrc file for bash shells.
 This is for ALL USERS!

 #### input method installation